cancelei/Portfolio-Glauber/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder, using code Editor of your choise.

 ### Install